rhinstaller/teres/docs/index.rst

     List of flags:

-    - `TASK_LOG_FILE` This is a boolean flag indicating that provided log file should be sent to the task. :meth:`teres.Reporter.send_file()`
+    - `TASK_LOG_FILE` This is a boolean flag indicating that provided log file should be sent to the task. :py:meth:`teres.Reporter.send_file()`
-    - `SUBTASK_LOG_FILE` This flag accepts optional value of result url to send file to specific subtask result. :meth:`teres.Reporter.send_file()`
     - `SUBTASK_RESULT` This flag is used to create new subtask result in beaker web ui.
-It is accepted by log methods. :class:`teres.Reporter`
+It is accepted by log methods. :py:class:`teres.Reporter`
     - `SCORE` This is used by logging functions to set score while creating subtask result.
-Integer value is mandatory. :class:`teres.Reporter`
+Integer value is mandatory. :py:class:`teres.Reporter`
+    - `SUBTASK_LOG_FILE` This flag accepts optional value of result url to send file to specific subtask result. :py:meth:`teres.Reporter.send_file()`
+    - `DEFAULT_LOG_DEST` This boolean flag indicates that all following log files should be stored to this subtask by default.
+This can be overridden by `TASK_LOG_FILE` and `SUBTASK_LOG_FILE` flags and the default destination can be changed by using this flag again.
+      :py:class:`teres.Reporter`

+.. py:method:: _emit_file(record)

+    This method is called from :py:class:`teres.Reporter`.
+Through the record parameter it accepts flags that can modify the destination of the log file sent to Beaker.
+Without any flags the file is attached to the task result.
+    This default path can be changed to any subtask result by using `DEFAULT_LOG_DEST` flag.

 .. _Beaker: https://beaker-project.org/
 .. _harness: https://beaker-project.org/docs/alternative-harnesses/